 The best bike for a Ladakh trip is the one with which you are comfortable in controlling and riding.
 If you cannot control a bike or you are not comfortable with the riding position, then that is not the best bike for Ladakh trip.

 Hence, the best bike for a Ladakh trip is the one that you can ride with control and comfort.
 DO NOT go copying others who may be used to riding such bikes.
-If in doubt about the power of your bike, do refer to the section above in the book where I describe that even 100cc bikes and scootys can do a Ladakh trip.
+If in doubt about the power of your bike, do refer to the section above in the book where I describe that even 100cc bikes and scootys can make a Ladakh trip.

 Other Articles in the Series